PGScatalog/pgsc_calc/docs/how-to/offline.rst

 Environments (TREs).
 Running pgsc_calc is a little bit more difficult in this case.
 The basic set up approach is to:

+1. Set up Nextflow
-1. Download containers
+2. Download containers
-2. Download reference data
+3. Download reference data
-3. Download scoring files
+4. Download scoring files

 And transfer everything to your offline environment.